vrykolakas166/udacity-frontend_developer-proj-4/README.md

 ## Instructions

 > - Clone source and using `npm install` to install dependencies
+> - Create .env file to add API_KEY of [Meaningcloud](https://www.meaningcloud.com/) in order to fetch data.
 > - Using `npm run deploy` to start website locally

 ## Extras